stijn-dejongh/lovecraft_public_domain/raw_converts/s.md

 tell odd stories.
 The poet says that all through the hours before dawn he beheld sordid ruins but indistinctly in the glare of the arc-lights; that there loomed above the wreckage another picture wherein he could descry moonlight and fair houses and elms and oaks and maples of dignity.
-And the traveller declares that instead of the place&rsquo;s wonted stench there lingered a delicate fragrance as of roses in full bloom.
+And the traveller declares that instead of the place's wonted stench there lingered a delicate fragrance as of roses in full bloom.
 But are not the dreams of poets and the tales of travellers notoriously false?